Written by: Greg Ellifritz

 For an idea about this variability, take a look at the target below.
-I shot four different typres of 00 Buck through the 14″ benelli at a distance of 30 feet.
+I shot four different types of 00 Buck through the 14″ Benelli at a distance of 30 feet.
 There was a tremendous variation.

 The Remington 00 Buck shot a pattern about 10″ in diameter